seanpm2001/GitHub_Stats_A/Seasons/!Compilation/ConfirmEntry/Full-Success-Compilation/README.md

 This file is a compilation of all successful workflow runs.
 It was proposed on 2023, May 23rd.

-For now, it only contains data for Season 1 to season 12, up to the 31st of 2023 July (as of 2023, Friday, August 4th at 3:39 pm PST)
+For now, it only contains data for Season 1 to season 14, up to the 31st of 2023 August (as of 2023, Saturday, September 9th at 2:54 pm PST)

 Personal note: It is really cool to look through these, and see how much has changed.

 Another personal note: Season 1 and season 2 are swapped: overview and languages are in a different (reversed) position compared to the other 11 seasons.

 I am surprised by how few full successes there are, even as of season 13 (the ratio went down further with season 13, which only had 3 full successes for 31 days)

+During Season 14 and Season 15, the workflow reached a point where full successes were extremely rare, due to the time limit being reached more frequently.
+During the last half of Season 14, it was thought that there would never be another fully successful run, as there were 3 consecutive days of the workflow exceeding the time limit.
+There was a surprise success during early Season 15 (on 2023, Sunday, September 3rd) but with less than 6 minutes to spare, meaning it is getting closer and closer to the time limit.

 | Date (YYYY/MM/DD) | Overview | Languages |
 |---|---|---|